What is Positive Psychology?

 In this case, developing a healthier outlook means doing fun stuff, with people you like and creating experiences that rewire your brain for happiness.
 That is a very different approach that hours of traditional therapy where you might examine the origins of your anxiety and unhappiness.

 So if Positive Psychology is so great, why isn’t everyone practicing it?

-In next week’s post I will explore with you what I’ve learned from my client work and why we as a society and cultural find Positive Psychology a difficult approach to personal change.
+In next week’s post, I will explore with you what I’ve learned from my client work and why we as a society and culture find Positive Psychology a difficult approach to personal change.
 Until then, let me know what aspect of Positive Psychology might need some attention in your life.
 Are you dialed into your relationships with your family?
 Do you have a great circle of friends?
 Where do you find meaning?
 What do you value and how much of your time is dedicated to these values?

 Feel free to drop me a line, leave me a voice message, or comment below.
 I would love to hear from you.